python-botogram/botogram/docs/tricks.rst

 subset of`_ Markdown and HTML.

-In order to use rich formatting in your messages you don't need to do anything: botogram is smart enough to detect when a message uses rich formatting, and the used syntax.
+In order to use rich formatting in your messages you don't need to do anything: botogram is smart enough to detect when a message uses rich formatting as well as which syntax is used.
 If for whatever reason that detection fails, you can specify the syntax you're using by providing it to the ``syntax`` parameter of the :py:meth:`~botogram.Chat.send` method:

 .. code-block:: python